greenvulcano/sibylla-documentation/_docs/12-www-when-to-use-it.md

 ---
-title: ""
+title: "When to use it"
+author_profile: true
 permalink: /docs/www-when-to-use-it/
 toc: true
 ---

-# When to use it

 There are many reasons why it is important to have a well designed IoT platform for your projects.